geotopmodel/geotop/README.rst

 Installation
 --------------

-If you want to build GEOtop from sources in your own machine:
+If you want to build GEOtop  (master branch v 2.1) from sources in your own machine:

     see here: https://github.com/geotopmodel/geotop/blob/master/doc/Install.rst